 I could take it in more detail.

-But and so it was a big headline on fake news, CNN and MSTNC, and I can laugh about it now.
+So it was a big headline on fake news, CNN, and MSTNC.

-It was just another pain in the you know what day.
+It was just another pain in the you-know-what day.

-And you know, I don't look, I don't mind paying for all the lawyers that charge massive amounts of money per hour because I it's you know, as they're now telling me, it's now the cost of doing business and doing things the right way, and we always do the things the right way.
+And, you know, look, I don't mind paying for all the lawyers that charge massive amounts of money per hour because it's, you know, as they're now telling me, it's now the cost of doing business and doing things the right way.

 And I always argue with my attorneys over taxes.